 Theoretically Literals means any number, text or other information that represents a value.

-By default, the Floating Point Literals data type is double. i.e. The compiler considers the decimal values as double type.
+By default, the Integer Literals data type is int. i.e. The compiler will consider the integer literal value as int type by default.

-As the Java compiler considers the decimals values (i.e. Floating Point Literals) as double type by default, the following example with throw Compiler errors while assigning decimal values to the float data type variable.
+As the Java compiler considers the integer value as int data type by default, the following example will throw compiler error while assigning an integer value which is out of int range to a long data type variable.

 Lets implement this on Eclipse IDE -

-2. Create a Java Class 'ClassOne' as shown below -
+2. Create a Java Class file 'ClassOne' as shown below -

-In order to overcome this problem, we have to tell the compiler that the assigned value is a float type value, by specifying a letter 'F' at the end of the literal as shown below and observe that the error got resolved -
+In order to overcome this we have to tell the compiler that this value is a long type literal by specifying a letter 'L' at the end of the literal as shown below and observe that the error got resolved -

 Please comment below to feedback or ask questions.